Privanetix node

 Storage: 100GB available

-Memory: 4GB RAM
+Memory: 8GB RAM or above

-Processor: 4 cores, x86 architecture
+Processor: 4 cores or above, x86 architecture

 Network: Public static IP

-Port: Open TCP port 8181
+Port: Open TCP port 8181 Level C:

 2. Install Docker